Bacdong/Bacdong/README.md

 - Javascript | Typescript
 - Reactive Programming (RxJS)

-My journey has taken me through diverse sectors including:
+My journey has taken me through diverse sectors including: ERP, E-Commerce, B2B, Logistic, B2C, HRM, Education, Interior Decor, Multi-Clouds Integration Platform, Manufacturing

-- ERP
-- E-Commerce
-- B2B
-- Logistic
-- B2C
-- HRM
-- Education
-- Interior Decor
-- Multi-Clouds Integration Platform
-- Manufacturing

 Each role has been a chapter in a story of growth and excellence.

 I thrilled on innovation, leadership, and continuous learning.

 When I’m not leading Front-End initiatives, I always try my best to improve and stay ahead of cutting-edge and emerging trends in the Front-End sector. <br />

 Thanks for visiting my Github :)

 #### Techique skills: ####